kubevela/kubevela/docs/en/platform-engineers/definition-and-templates.md

 ##### `.spec.podDisruptive`

 This field defines that adding/updating the trait will disruptive the pod or not.
-In this example, the answer is `no`, so it will not affect the pod when the trait is added or updated.
+In this example, the answer is not, so the field is `false`, it will not affect the pod when the trait is added or updated.
-If the field is `yes`, then it will cause the pod to disruptive and restart when the trait is added or updated.
+If the field is `true`, then it will cause the pod to disruptive and restart when the trait is added or updated.
-By default, the value is `unknown` which means this character is undefined in this trait.
+By default, the value is `false` which means this trait will not affect.
+Please take care of this field, it's really important and useful for serious large scale production usage scenarios.

 ### Capability Encapsulation and Abstraction